forgottosave/snash/README.md

 ## What is **snash**
 *Snash* is my recreation of the popular game *snake*, but using only the programming language *bash*, that you can run in your linux command line.
-This project helped me get started with a bit more advanced bash, which is probably the reason why this may not be the most beautiful bash code style you've ever seen :) But it works completely fine :D
+This project helped me get started with a bit more advanced bash in 2022, which is probably the reason why this might not be the most beautiful bash code style you've ever seen, but it works completely fine :) It also was a lot of fun to use to set up my first own git-project with license and everthing.
+Hello Open Source :D

 ## Install and Run
 1. Make sure to download all the files, including the resource folder.
 The easiest way is just to clone this repository: